 Browse artifacts from the ancient Near East, including Egypt, Persia, Syria and Nubia.
 Exhibits range from towering statues of King Tut to tiny fragments of the Qur'an and a child's pull toy from 2350 BC.

 Walk on the wild side—from aardvark to zebra—in the shadows of the skyline.
 It’s one of the nation’s few free zoos.

 Escape the wintery chill for a beer at Revolution Brewing.
 This converted warehouse has barrel wood walls and benches made from 100-year-old beam salvaged during construction.
 Hand-crafted food from the kitchen includes everything from farm-raised pork to plenty of vegetarian dishes.

-Taste a Chicago deep-dish classic at Gino's East.
-The pizza they serve is legendary Chicago-style, deep-dish with a thick, golden "secret" recipe crust loaded with fresh mozzarella and chunky vine-ripened tomato sauce
+Taste a Chicago deep-dish classic pizza at Gino's East, featuring a thick, golden "secret" recipe crust loaded with fresh mozzarella and chunky vine-ripened tomato sauce.

-Towering palms, ancient ferns and exotic orchids thrive in a charming Victorian era glass house.
+Located adjacent to the Lincoln Park Zoo, temporarily duck out of the snow with towering palms, ancient ferns and exotic orchids thrive in a charming Victorian-era glass house.

 Hey, parents of budding artists: Admission is always free for kids 13 and younger.
 Architecture, medieval armor, photography, European sculptures and Impressionist art are just a few of the collections inside the eight-building complex in the heart of the city.

 For a unique culinary experience combining warmth, vitality and artistry, look no further than Smyth.
 The restaurant features an open kitchen surrounded by intimate tables and a cozy living room-style lounge.
 They offer 3 different prix-fixe menu experiences.